 - Add Notes – You can use the physical pen on the touchscreen or add notes with your mouse.
 The choice is yours.

 With that, we can conclude it.
-In case you have additional questions or suggestions concerning PDF viewing and editing in Microsoft Edge, make sure to tell us in the comments section below.
+In case you have additional questions or suggestions concerning PDF viewing, rotating and editing in Microsoft Edge, make sure to tell us in the comments section below.